Non-local Dirichlet forms, Gibbs measures, and a cohomological Dirichlet principle for Cantor sets: Introduction and statement of results

 where the eigenvalues are counted with multiplicity.
 Then for $\gamma>d_\psi$ there is a constant $C_{\psi, \gamma}$ such that for all $\Lambda>1$

 \item (Heat kernel) The integral kernel $p_t^{\psi,\gamma}(x,y)$ of the heat operator $T_t^{\psi,\gamma}:=e^{t\triangle_\gamma^\psi}$ for $t\in (0,1]$ satisfies the two-sided estimate

 for some $c_1,c_2>0$.
+Moreover, it is continuous jointly in $x,y,t$ and H\"older continus in $x,y$. \end{enumerate} \end{theorem} \begin{remark} The results of Theorem \ref{thm:spectrum} likely all follow from existing and more general results in the literature, e.g. \cite{KK:wavelets, BK:hier, Bendikov:ultra, BGHH:HK, BP:ultra, JS:LaplacianTiling, HKL:DirGraph, GM:logLap, GGM:HeatCuntz, GM:QuantumMetrics}, but they are included here for completeness.
+The motivation here is not to present new spectral results, but to connect the domain of the non-local Dirichlet forms to the Besov-like spaces $\mathcal{S}_r$ introduced and studied in \cite{T:transversal, T:CohEq}, as well as to the cohomology developed here through a Hodge theorem.
+Still, Theorem \ref{thm:spectrum} is presented the way it is so that it can be of use to others working in the context of Bratteli diagrams and symbolic dynamics. \end{remark}

-Moreover, it is continuous jointly in $x,y,t$ and H\"older continus in $x,y$. \end{enumerate} \end{theorem} In \S \ref{subsec:examples}, I work out the spectrum for $\triangle_\gamma^0$ for three examples of Bratteli diagrams which are related using the measure of maximal entropy $\mu$.
+In \S \ref{subsec:examples}, I work out the spectrum for $\triangle_\gamma^0$ for three examples of Bratteli diagrams which are related using the measure of maximal entropy $\mu$.
 These diagrams are related in that they have isomorphic topological invariants as well as deep dynamical connections (for the experts, they carry conjugate odometers).
 Interestingly, the spectra of $\triangle_\gamma^0$ in these different examples are different.

 Stationary Bratteli diagrams can be defined by a single matrix $A$ with non-negative entries.
 If a diagram is simple, then the matrix $A$, by the Perron-Frobenius theorem, has its largest eigenvalue $\lambda$ to be unique and greater than 1.
 If $\mathrm{dim}(H_{lc}(X_B))>1$, denote by $\lambda_-$ the smallest non-zero absolute value of the eigenvalues of $A$.
 For $\gamma>2(1+d_\psi - \frac{\log\lambda_-}{\log\lambda})$, the distributions $\mathcal{D}_\tau$ extend to $W_{\mu_\psi,\gamma}$ (Lemma \ref{lem:extend}), and so